avamsykiran/ReactJS_11to1_6Mar23Mar23/README.md

             is a field used to hold all the related data of a component. the state field is initialized in the component constructor.

+            the state is observed for changes and once state gets changed the 'render()' get invoked automatically.

+            'state' is immutable. but the entire state has to be replaced.

+            to replace state we use 'setState()' method.

+        render()

+            method is to return the JSX element to be outputted by our component. means the developer has to override the render() to return the disired DOM.

+        props ?

+            class components receive 'props' through thier constructor.

+    Integrating Bootstrap

+        npm i bootstrap --save

+        node_module
+            |- bootstrap
+                |- dist
+                    |-css
+                        |-bootstrap.min.css
+                    |-js
+                        |-bootstrap.bundle.js

+        import both of these files into index.js